usnistgov/ndn-dpdk/README.md

   You may omit `clang-format-6.0 yamllint` dependencies if this is not needed.
 * Prepend `RELEASE=1` to any `make` command to select release mode that disables asserts and verbose logging.
 * Prepend `CC=clang-6.0` to any `make` command to compile C code with `clang-6.0`.
-  The programs are currently not working, but this is a good way to find potential code errors.
+  The programs compiled with clang are currently not working, but this is a good way to find potential code errors.
-* Note: you cannot use `go get` installation due to dependency between C code.

 Docker packaging: